 The withholding required is the least of three amounts:

-- 4 percent of the consideration (sales price);
+- Four percent of the consideration (sales price);

-- 4 percent of the net proceeds (amount disbursed to the seller); or
+- The net proceeds (amount disbursed to the seller); or

 4. When is withholding required?